ideum/Touchless.Design-SDK/README.md

 1. Open the Unity project.
 2. Open Assets-> Import Package -> Custom Package...
 3. This will open a dialog.
 Select the TouchlessDesign.unitypackage file in the src directory of this repository.
 When it prompts you to select which parts of the package to import, select Import All.
 4. In a MonoBehavior script, in the Start function, call the TouchlessDesign.Initialize function and subscribe to its OnConnected and OnDisconnected events.
 (Make sure to include using Ideum in the file).
-Also include the Deinitialize call on application quit.
+Also include the Deinitialize call when quitting the application.

 ``` cs
 void Start() {